 Intercultural Learning Program

-Ideally the program will be a mix of domestic, international and both inbound and outbound exchange students.
+All U of T graduate and undergraduate students are eligible.
+Ideally the program will be a mix of domestic students, international students, and both inbound and outbound exchange students.

 How it works

 The Intercultural Learning Program has three main components: